 - Ensuring some charity is given from your wealth.

 - Organise your assets and debts.
-This is an important exercise as you will have to take stock of your affairs and may realise there is room for improvement in how you are managing your wealth currently.
-It’s important that you set out the full picture of your wealth so that assets that no-one but you knows about don’t go unclaimed and debts do not go unpaid.
+This is an important exercise as you will have to take stock of your affairs and may realise there is room for improvement currently in how you manage your wealth.
+It’s important that you set out the full picture of your wealth so that assets that no-one but you knows about don’t go unclaimed and debts do not go unsettled.

 Along with the peace of mind of knowing that things will be carried out according to Islam and your wishes, you will also have practically prepared for your death.
 There is always a risk that we lose ourselves in the day to day rigmarole of living- maintaining a will helps us remember our ultimate destination.